JingyangYi/winning_arg_replicate/README.md

 ## Discussions:
 ![image](graph.png)
+*(k) means the LLMs were prompted with knowledge. ft means finetuning.
+Baseline model is the pretrained Llama 3.1 8B.*
 - *I only discuss the behaviors of models that involved in this project, more advanced model may perform differently.*
 - *Also note that the accuracy rates of each method vary at each implementation since there are randomness during training.
 All results came from my last run.*